Credit card interest rates fall to 14.91 percent

 Consumers, meanwhile, increased spending considerably in 2014, according to multiple reports, giving card issuers even more incentive to lure new customers.
 Cardholders also continued to manage their credit responsibly.

 Late payments on credit cards, for example, hit another record low last month, according to Experian and S&P Dow Jones Indices' latest consumer credit report -- defying experts' predictions that credit card delinquencies would increase in 2014.
-"Default rates for bank credit cards are at their lowest levels since the series began in 2004," said S&P's David Blitzer in a statement.
+"Default rates for bank credit cards are at their lowest levels since the series began in 2004," said S&P's David Blitzer in a news release.

 As the year comes to an end, consumers are in a significantly better position to repay their debts, he noted.
 They are also more capable of spending larger amounts without becoming overextended.
 "Key economic factors favor the consumer: oil and gasoline prices are down, debt service ratios -- the proportion of income the average household uses to cover debt payments -- are close to record lows, inflation is low and the economy is finally seeing hints of wage growth."